 While a festive period full of cheer, winter is also a season that brings its own sets of fire hazards with it.
 This is especially the case when it comes to businesses.

-Here at Twenty4, we share a few fire safety tips with you, ensuring you, your employees and your business premises is operating in a safe manner this winter.
+Here at Twenty4, we share a few fire safety tips with you, ensuring you, your employees and your business premises are operating safely this winter.

 A recent survey revealed that over 30% of employees have a personal electric heater that they use at work.
 Whether used to keep their toes toasty, office warm or add some heat into their reception area, electric heaters come out in force as the weather gets colder.